bryanwhiting/blog/book-review/how-to-win-friends-and-influence-people.md

 date-finished: 2030-01-01
 pct-complete:
 ---

+2024-01-22
+- father poem.
+Father forgets.
+- bate the hook to please the fish
+	- Tell them what they want
+	- And how to get it
+- Lavish with praise.
+This is greater incentive than any criticism
+- What do they want?
+(Not what do I want?) "smoking will keep you from making the bball team "
+- Ford: put yourself in their position.
+Consider it.
+And consider your own
+- Consider how they'll receive your email.
+They have a ton of problems.
+They're overwhelmed.
+Don't sell them.
+Teach them the benefits they'll get.
+- Flattery vs appreciation - flattery is lip service.
+If you're trying to convince someone to do something and you're using flattery, then thats manipulation.
+And you're prone to get angry if they don't want to do it (kids).
+But if you're sincere, you'll find a solution

 2024-01-20
 - 85% of success is in non-technical skills.
 Communication.
 - We grow far faster by rewarding good behavior than punishing bad behavior